-Comments and suggestions Lib Library preparation and target enrichment a) No or low PCR product yield (<2 ng/μl) after Universal PCR Concentration of DNA to be used for library preparation and target enrichment should be determined by fluorometric quantitation. b) No or low PCR product yield (<2 ng/μl) after Universal PCR Ensure that all reaction components are thoroughly mixed as described in this handbook before use.
-Ensure that all reaction components are correctly added at each stage and thoroughly mixed as described in this handbook. c) No or low PCR product yield (<2 ng/μl) after Universal PCR Increase DNA input used for library preparation.
-If 40 ng was used initially increase input to 160 ng.
-If 160 ng was used initially increase input to 250 ng. d) No or low PCR product yield (<2 ng/μl) after Universal PCR from FFPE sample- derived DNA When using DNA derived from FFPE samples, ensure that the DNA is of suitable quality.
+Comments and suggestions Library preparation and target enrichment a) No or low PCR product yield (<2 ng/μl) after Universal PCR Concentration of DNA to be used for library preparation and target enrichment should be determined by fluorometric quantitation.
+Ensure that all reaction components are thoroughly mixed as described in these instructions before use Ensure that all reaction components are correctly added at each stage and thoroughly mixed as described in these instructions.
+Increase DNA input used for library preparation.
+If 40 ng was used initially increase input to 100 ng.
+If 100 ng was used initially increase input to 250 ng. d) No or low PCR product yield (<2 ng/μl) after Universal PCR from FFPE sample- derived DNA When using DNA derived from FFPE samples, ensure that the DNA is of suitable quality.